New Indigenous space at Queen's aims to 'spark a conversation' | CBC News

 Stands out from 'very colonial' architecture

-For Kim Mitchell, a second-year medical student at Queen's and Qalipu Mi'kmaq from Newfoundland, the structure stands in stark contrast to the other buildings around campus.
+For Kim Mitchell, a second-year medical student at Queen's and Qalipu Mi'kmaq, the structure stands in stark contrast to the other buildings around campus.
+Its oldest building went up in 1839.

-When she was first accepted to medical school at Queen's, Mitchell said she almost hesitated saying yes — in part because of the architecture, which "seemed so cold when I first saw it."
+When she was first accepted, Mitchell said she almost hesitated saying yes — in part because of the architecture, which "seemed so cold when I first saw it."

 It wasn't until she and her husband toured campus that she realized how welcoming the Indigenous community was.
 They visited the Four Directions Indigenous Student Centre, where an elder burned tobacco for Mitchell and offered moose stew.